MicrosoftDocs/learn/learn-pr/wwl-sci/implement-app-registration/includes/2-plan-your-line-business-application-registration-strategy.md

 - Test your app in a tenant that has configured Conditional Access policies.
 - Follow the principle of least user access to ensure that your app only requests permissions it actually needs.
 - Provide appropriate names and descriptions for any permissions you expose as part of your app.
-This helps users and admins know what they are agreeing to when they attempt to use your app's APIs.
+This helps users and admins know what they're agreeing to when they attempt to use your app's APIs.
 For more information, see the best practices section in the permissions guide.